Open to applications beginning October 1st (or next business day).

 Accounting for the Manager

 Covers the accounting function and the services it provides to the manager.
 Topics include how to interpret statements, reports, budgets, etc., in managerial decision-making.
-The Associate Certificate in Financial Planning is a Financial Planning Standards Council (FPSC®) pre-approved Core Curriculum program and meets Certified Financial Planner® (CFP) program academic requirements.
-For further information about earning the CFP designation, please visit www.beafinancialplanner.ca/path-to-cfp-certification.
+For students pursuing the Associate Certificate in Financial Planning.

-This course is based on designing and creating a fully interactive user interface project for multiplatform webpages, computer and mobile applications or video games.
-This project is relying on defined market and users’ needs and requires efficient navigation, functionality and user friendly design and interaction.
-The project will have specific planning, team and resource management and budget amount to adhere to.
-The project tasks must include a proposal, strategy, concept, navigation workflow, prototype and final product.
-The user interface project must include user friendly interaction and workflow, imagery, optimized assets, animation and/or movie content with visual effects, vector graphics, and an online aspect.
-The project creation and development solution must meet the needs of the client.
+This course is based on designing and creating a fully interactive user interface for multiplatform webpages, computer and mobile applications, or video games.
+The project relies on defined market and users’ needs and requires efficient navigation, functionality, and user-friendly design and interaction.
+Key objectives of the project are presenting the initial idea, planning, resourcing, team management, and adhering to a budget.
+The project tasks include an initial proposal, strategy, concept, navigation workflow, prototype and final product.
+Students will create a user interface that includes user-friendly interaction and workflow, imagery, optimized assets, animation and/or movie content with visual effects, vector graphics, and an online aspect.
+This project is a collaboration between students in the programming, design, and asset integration courses of the D3 program.
 Prerequisites: MDIA 2003

 Digital Asset Design & Integration

-This advanced course covers the selection of intricate image elements, such as hair, eliminate background colours around selection edges, and automatically vary selection edges to create perfect masks with Photoshop’s different refinement tools.
-Students will learn how to remove any image detail or object with a content aware tool that fills in the space left behind while matching lighting, tone and noise, so that the image appears as if the removed content never existed.
-The course shows how to create photo-realistic or surreal HDR images with unprecedented speed, control and accuracy.
+In this advanced course students will select intricate image elements, such as hair, eliminate background colours around selection edges, and automatically vary selection edges to create perfect masks using Photoshop’s different refinement tools.
+Students will learn how to remove any image detail or object with a content-aware tool that fills in the space left behind while matching lighting, tone, and noise so that the image appears as if the removed content never existed.
+The course shows how to create photorealistic or surreal HDR images with unprecedented speed, control, and accuracy.
 Students will save and optimize images for different content environments.
 Prerequisites: MDIA 2190

 Professional Sales Skills